 - In Worm the Simurgh is so powerful a precognitive as to be effectively omniscient, being able to model the effects of her actions to achieve a domino effect which gets her what she wants.
 Unfortunately, she's also a monstrous Endbringer out to destroy humanity.

-- Parodied on Adventure Time with the demon cat with approximate knowledge of everything.
+- Parodied on Adventure Time with the demon cat.

 Demon Cat: I have approximate knowledge of many things.

 - Clockwork in Danny Phantom.
 Since he's the ghost of Time, he knows everything that has happened, is happening, or can happen.